kfelds1/Final_Project/README.md

 # Final Project Database Creation

 # Objective
-Analysis of the college completion rates and efficiency measures for institutions across the United States based on a dataset compiled by Jonathan Ortiz (https://www.kaggle.com/datasets/thedevastator/college-completion-and-efficiency-measures-for-u).
+Generation of a database to be able to analyse the college completion rates and efficiency measures for institutions across the United States, based on a dataset compiled by Jonathan Ortiz (https://www.kaggle.com/datasets/thedevastator/college-completion-and-efficiency-measures-for-u).

+# Dataset
+Dataset contains data and trends for 3,800 degree-granting institutions in the United States (excluding territories) that reported a first-time, full-time degree-seeking undergraduate cohort, had a total of at least 100 students at the undergraduate level in 2013, and awarded undergraduate degrees between 2008 and 2013.

+Graduation rates data were compiled from the National Center for Education Statistics’ Integrated Postsecondary Education Data System (NCES/IPEDS), which is limited to tracking completions for groups of first-time, full-time degree-seeking students at the undergraduate level.
+The groups examined typically first entered college six years earlier at four-year institutions and three years earlier at two-year institutions.
+Colleges report how many students completed their programs within 100 percent of normal time and within 150 percent of normal time.
+For students seeking a bachelor’s degree or equivalent, this corresponds with graduation within four years and six years, respectively.

+Graduation rates
 # Softwares
 - Quick DBD (https://app.quickdatabasediagrams.com/#/)
 - PostgreSQL and pgAdmin 4